JayaswalPrateek/MyCSnotesForME/DStr.md

 		- ht of empty tree = -1 as no node
 		- ht of tree w/ 1 node is 0
 		- for n nodes its n-1 which is same as number of links
-	- try keeping tree balanced, balanced tree is one which
+	- try keeping tree balanced, balanced tree is one for which (ht of left child subtree of parent) - (ht of right child subtree of parent) = 0 or 1
 - graphs
 	- linked lists and binary search trees are also types of graphs
 	- less restrictions than linked lists and binary search trees